davidlampon/charts/README.md

 ##### Good use of libraries

-No additional libraries have been used although it was taken in account handlebars / moustache.
+No additional libraries have been used although I though about using handlebars / moustache as the templating system.

 ##### Good use of pure Javascript language.

 Done.
+I hope.

 ##### We encourage the usage of graphic library.
 Eg: D3JS library

-Used D3.js as a dependency of the controller with RequireJS (no previous experience)
+Used D3.js as a dependency of the controller with RequireJS (no previous experience).

 ##### Don’t use external frameworks like jQuery, AngularJS or React JS.